UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Rice Stats and Trends

-- Rice is 2-3 against the spread and 3-2 overall when the team notches more than 22.7 points.
+- Rice is 2-3 against the spread and 3-2 overall when the team records more than 22.7 points.

-- When Rice amasses more than 334.9 yards, the team is 1-4 against the spread and 2-3 overall.
+- In games that Rice churns out more than 334.9 yards, the team is 1-4 against the spread and 2-3 overall.

-- The Owls have turned the ball over seven more times (20 total) than the Miners have forced a turnover (13) this season.
+- This year the Owls have turned the ball over 20 times, seven more than the Miners' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.